 NOTE: **Registering for Medicare Safety Nets is a separate process to having registered your baby for a Medicare card.**

 When you spend over a certain amount in "out of pocket" medical expenses in a calendar year (which is often the case when you have a baby), Medicare give you a higher amount back for the rest of the calendar year.
-You may receive up to 85% of the fee back.
+You may receive up to 80% of the "out of pocket" fee back.
 This makes a consultation with Thrive Perinatal much more affordable.

 The Safety Nets are calculated each calendar year, 1 January to 31 December.

 You need to register and confirm your family members with Medicare to combine your costs.
 It is recommend you do this ASAP.
 Calling Medicare and speaking to someone in person is the best way to register and find out your eligibility.
 (Medicare phone number: 132 011, 7 days a week, 24 hours a day) It is highly recommended this is done BEFORE your first appointment with Thrive Perinatal.